-Unable to Find Qualified Staffers, Nevada Company Adopts All-Employee-less Model
+Unable to Find Qualified Staffers, Nevada Company Goes All Employee-less

-Finding qualified employees in the post-pandemic age has proven a challenge for businesses across the US, but Masters is believed to be the first to address the situation by converting to an all-employee-less model.
-The decision was made in January, after the company had dwindled down to ten employees from a high of 137 in 2019
+Finding qualified employees in the post-pandemic age has proven a challenge for businesses across the US, but Masters is believed to be the first to address the situation by converting to an all employee-less model.
+The decision was made in September, after the company had dwindled down to ten employees from a high of 137 in 2019

 “The combination of people leaving and not being able to hire anyone to replace them meant that a model that included employees was no longer feasible,” says Masters CEO Mona Farris.
 “Transitioining to a zero employee base allows us to devote more time to more pressing matters.”